Carolyn Jacobs, M.S.W., Ph.D.

 Dean Emerita and Elizabeth Marting Treuhaft Professor Emerita

-Dr. Jacobs will be on sabbatical from May 2014 until her formal retirement in May 2015, after which she will retain the title and honor of Dean Emerita of the Smith College School for Social Work.
+Dr. Jacobs retired in May 2015, but retains the title and honor of Dean Emerita of the Smith College School for Social Work.

 For 34 years, Dr. Jacobs has been a vital member of the SSW facutly.
 For 14 of those years, she served as the dean and Elizabeth Marting Treuhaft Professor.
 She is the director of the Contemplative Clinical Practice Advanced Certificate Program and a member of the Ph.D. program faculty.